cmdviegas/scadabr-docker/README.md

 docker compose build && docker compose up -d
 ```

-Then, open a browser and acess `http://localhost:8080/ScadaBR`
+Then, open a browser and type URL in order to access ScadaBR service: `http://localhost:8080/ScadaBR`